Alluxio/alluxio/docs/en/operation/Journal.md

 There are two types of journals that Alluxio supports, `EMBEDDED` or `UFS`.
-The embedded journal stores edit logs on each master's local file system and coordinates multiple masters in HA mode to access the logs based on a self-managed consensus protocal;
+The embedded journal stores edit logs on each master's local file system and coordinates multiple masters in HA mode to access the logs based on a self-managed consensus protocol;
-whereas UFS journal stores edit logs in an external shared UFS storage, and relies on external Zookeeper for coordination for HA mode.
+whereas UFS journal stores edit logs in an external shared UFS storage, and relies on an external Zookeeper for coordination for HA mode.
 Starting from 2.2, the default journal type is `EMBEDDED`.
 This can be changed by setting the property "`alluxio.master.journal.type`" to "`UFS`" instead of "`EMBEDDED`".